-- C30 In the event of a FDD / AFDD who is found to be underperforming an investigation will be undertaken in accordance with the Flowchart Analysis of Investigation Results (FAiR) System detailed at Appendix D88. - Once the investigation is complete, a decision will be made as to whether any further action is required.
-Actions can include continuing in role, downgrading to a lower FDD tier level, suspension, further training / mentoring or revocation89. - C32 Appeals should be made to the CAA GA Unit within 14 days of notification90.
+- C32 In the event of a FDD / AFDD who is found to be underperforming an investigation will be undertaken in accordance with the Flowchart Analysis of Investigation Results (FAiR) System detailed at Appendix D99. - Once the investigation is complete, a decision will be made as to whether any further action is required.
+Actions can include continuing in role, downgrading to a lower FDD tier level, suspension, further training / mentoring or revocation 100.

-88 FAiR®3 System , Version 3.1 , March 2019 , © Baines Simmons Limited
+99 FAiR®3 System, Version 3.1, March 2019, © Baines Simmons Limited